James Wickersham

+Biography

+Early years

 Wickersham was born near Patoka, Illinois in August 1857.
 Many years later, in 1883, he and his wife Deborah moved to Tacoma, Washington Territory, where he became a judge.
 While in Tacoma he helped lead a mob that forced the city's Chinese population out of town, and was later arrested as one of the "Tacoma Twenty-Seven," though he was never convicted.
 He was a member of the Tacoma Academy of Science and was President of that organization in 1893.

 He presented a paper to the Academy on Feb.
 6, 1893, entitled, "Is it Mount Tacoma, or Rainier?"
 During the presentation the following prominent Indians representing the Puyallup, Nesqually and Klickitat tribes were seated on the platform: George Leschi, son of Quiemuth, a leader in the Indian war of 1855; Jack Simmons; John Hiaton, one of the patriarchs of the reservation, 80 years of age, and a signer of the treaty of 1854; Mrs. John Hiaton and John Powers".
 The presentation has been reproduced by a digital file created at the Library of Congress.